Kaggle/kaggle-api/docs/README.md

 # Kaggle API

+CAUTION: Most of the files in this directory are obsolete and will be deleted.
+This file is valid, as are `model_card.md`, `modelinstance_usage.md`, and `models_metadata.md`.

 Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python 3.

 Beta release - Kaggle reserves the right to modify the API functionality currently offered.